stattleship/stattleship-ruby/examples/README.md

 * Stattleship API Access Token from https://www.stattleship.com
 * Set that in your `.env` file as `STATTLESHIP_ACCESS_TOKEN=your_token`
-* To run examples, that .env file should be the the `/examples` dir.
+* To run examples, that .env file should be in the `/examples` dir.
 * Copy the `sample.env` file, insert your token and save as `examples/.env`
 * The `cd` to the `/examples` directory and `ruby <example>.rb` such that the .env loads